 How Board Voting Works

-The number of votes to which each municipality or electoral area is entitled is determined by population, letters patent and the Local Government Act.
+The number of votes to which a municipality, first nation or electoral area is entitled is determined by population, letters patent and the Local Government Act.
 For every 1,500 persons or portion thereof, an area is allowed one vote.
 If an area has more than 5 votes a second director can be seated at the Board table and so on, for every 7,500 population.

 When an area has more than one director, the allowable number of votes must be divided amongst its directors as evenly as possible.
 The results of these calculations can be seen on the following chart.